-- 30. Alcohol: Consuming, possessing, distributing, selling or serving alcoholic beverages on University premises (including residence halls and apartments) or at University-sponsored activities regardless of age, except as expressly permitted by University policy.
+- 30. Alcohol: Consuming, possessing, distributing, selling, or serving alcoholic beverages on University premises (including residence halls and apartments) or at University-sponsored activities regardless of age, except as expressly permitted by University policy.
 The following are also violations on or off campus: - a.
 Public intoxication - b.
 Driving under the influence of alcohol - c.
 Actual physical control of a vehicle while under the influence of alcohol - d.
 Providing alcohol to individuals under 21 years of age - e.
 Social Host: Providing a location for any individual under 21 years of age to possess or consume alcohol - f.
 Transporting an open container of alcohol - g.
 Driving while impaired - h.
 Incapacitation due to alcohol - i.
 Possession or use of a fake ID - j.
 Being underage in possession of alcohol.

-Lawful and responsible alcohol consumption is permitted only in designated areas of the Oklahoma Panhandle State University campus, properties and facilities as authorized by the Board of Regents.
+Lawful and responsible alcohol consumption is permitted only in designated areas of the Oklahoma Panhandle State University campus, properties, and facilities as authorized by the Board of Regents.

-- 31. Drugs: Acting or intending to act to illegally use, possess, sell, share, distribute, cultivate or manufacture or be under the influence of any state or federally controlled drug, substance or paraphernalia.
-Inhaling or ingesting any substances (e.g., nitrous oxide, glue, paint, etc.) that will alter a student's mental state is also prohibited. - 32.
+- 31. Drugs: Acting or intending to act to illegally use, possess, sell, share, distribute, cultivate, or manufacture or be under the influence of any state or federally controlled drug, substance, or paraphernalia.
+Inhaling or ingesting any substances (e.g., nitrous oxide, glue, paint, etc.) that will alter a student's mental state is also prohibited.
+While marijuana is approved for medical use in Oklahoma, it is a violation of this article to possess, consume, sell, share, distribute, or cultivate cannabis or cannabis products on campus. - 32.
 Failure to Comply: Failing to comply with the lawful directions of any University employee acting within the scope of their official duties or failing to identify oneself to such a person when requested to do so. - 33.
 Gambling: Illegal gambling for money or other things of value on campus or at University-sponsored activities.